oceanprotocol/market/README.md

 ## 🦀 Data Sources

-All displayed data in the app is presented around the concept of one data set, which is a combination of:
+All displayed data in the app is presented around the concept of one dataset, which is a combination of:

-- metadata about a data set
+- metadata about a dataset
-- the actual data set files
+- the actual dataset files
-- the NFT which represents the data set
+- the NFT which represents the dataset
-- the datatokens representing access rights to the data set files
+- the datatokens representing access rights to the dataset files
 - financial data connected to these datatokens, either a fixed rate exchange contract or a dispenser for free assets
 - calculations and conversions based on financial data
 - metadata about publisher accounts